edadma/oql/NPM-README.md

 #### Syntax

 The syntax of the data description language is given using a kind of enhanced [Wirth Syntax Notation](https://en.wikipedia.org/wiki/Wirth_syntax_notation).
+The enhancement is the use of a postfix "+" to mean one-or-more repetition of the preceding pattern.
 Definitions for `json` ([json syntax](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)) and `identifier` have been omitted.

 ```
 model = entity+ .